iterate-ch/docs/Mountain_Duck/Interface.md

 # Sync Options

-*Keep Offline on local disk* or *Delete on local disk* to manage caching status.
+*Keep Offline on Local Disk* or *Delete on Local Disk* to manage caching status.
 Refer to [Sync Options](Sync#select-files-and-folders-to-always-keep-offline)

 # Reload